Scott Fitzgerald once told Ernest Hemingway, “rich people are different from the rest of us.” “Yeah, Hemingway replied, “they have more money.”

 The cameras and lenses I used to make the images on this blog and are, for the most part, gear that I actually own.
-The exception refers to images captured with equipment on loan from manufacturers I was testing for product reviews.
-You may be surprised to learn that at the completion of the review the cameras get sent back to the manufacturer.
+The exceptions are images that were captured with equipment on loan from manufacturers I was testing for product reviews.
+You may be surprised to learn that at after the review the gear gets sent back to the manufacturer.
+I don’t get to keep equipment loaned to me by cameras manufacturers although I suspect that’s not true of all so-called reviewers.

 Although many professionals shoot with cameras made by companies such as Nikon and Canon, it’s not necessary for you do the same thing.
 There are plenty of reasonably priced cameras that offer interchangeable lenses, and sophisticated electronics from, Olympus, Pentax, Panasonic and Sony.
 Take the time to check out their lower and mid-priced models instead of expensive top-of-the line cameras.

 Consider a used camera.
-Of the five camera bodies I use regularly only two were new.
+Of all the camera bodies I use regularly only two were purchased new.
 When a new digital SLR comes out, lots of photographers who want to be the first “kid on their block” with the new camera trade their old cameras in for the latest model.
-This is the best time to buy the previously latest model and let the other person take the big hit on depreciation.
+This is the best time to buy the previously latest model and let the other person take the hit on depreciation.
 Used cameras are available from many sources.
 For more than twenty-five years, I have purchased used equipment from KEH Camera and they remain a trusted source of used gear for me.
-Many local camera stores, maybe even yours if there’s any left in your town, have a selection of used digital SLRs and some camera clubs or organizations sponsor local camera shows where you can actually see, hold, and feel used gear.
+Many local camera stores, if there’s any left in your town, have a selection of used DSLRs and some camera clubs or organizations sponsor local camera shows where you can actually see, hold, and feel used gear.

 And lest we forget, there’s eBay.
 I’ve sold many cameras and lenses on eBay but never made a major photographic purchase so I can’t speak from personal experience but I know many happy eBay buyers of photo equipment.
 And while the bargains that abounded in eBay’s early years have pretty much disappeared, it remains a great place to locate and purchase hard-to-find items.